 In January of 2017 the non-profit organization “Asociación Ayaruna”, aka “Ayaruna Project”, was created in Peru by Javier Regueiro and four other individuals that together form the Council of this organization.
-The main goal of the organization being the preservation of natural environments indispensable for the thriving of native cultures and their cultural traditions, it seemed important to create a structure that will continue long after our passing.
+The main goal of the organization being the preservation of native cultures and their cultural and healing traditions, it seemed important to create a structure that will continue long after our passing.
 Land ownership by the organization and overseeing by its council members will ensure that the organization remains true to its mission, which is to be of service to the Earth and all creatures.

 The organization is run by a council of five individuals who resonate with and are committed to furthering the organization’s goals and vision.
 Council members offer their council for free but may be compensated as necessary for other activities.
 All decisions and actions of the organization are taken only with the absolute majority of all council members.
 It is the responsibility of council members to convince through dialogue dissenting or doubtful opinions.
 Running costs of the foundation will be kept at a minimum so that donations can be effectively used for the foundation’s projects.
 Whenever possible we shall look for volunteers for our projects.
 The foundation will keep a maximum of 50000 U$ as an emergency fund in its bank account.
 Whenever funds exceed 50000 U$ the foundation will donate the extra money to other organizations and projects that are in alignment with the organization’s goals and vision.